CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 ![Graph 2](images/graph2.png)

+**For each implementation, how does changing the number of boids affect performance?
+Why do you think this is?**

+Across all three implementations, increasing the number of boids will decrease FPS.
+If the scene scale is the same, then each cell will become more dense as boids increase, which means each boid will need to run more sequential operations to check the increased number of valid neighbors.

+**For each implementation, how does changing the block count and block size affect performance?
+Why do you think this is?**

+As seen from the graph, smaller block count usually results in poorer performance before a certain blockSize is hit.
+For example, there is a big difference between blockSize == 16 and blockSize == 4, however, above blockSize 32 is relatively similar in FPS performance.
+This behavior is not easily seen in simulations with fewer boids (N = 5,000).
+This is likely because when blockSize is small, there are less threads that can run in parallel.
+When blockSize is large, more and more threads can run the same program at the same time.
+However, if the number of threads exceed the number of parallel operations, then there won't be much performance enahancement anymore.

 **For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?**